anaheino/booksnstuff/README.md

 ## Running the project:

 1. Run 'mvn clean install -DskipTests && cd docker && docker-compose up' in the root directory.
-2. Navigate to localhost:8080 or localhost:8081 in browser
+2. Navigate to localhost:8080 or localhost:8081 in browser (I've heard that for someone this required incognito mode in browser, but for me normal browser was sufficient.)

 ## Some notes on the implementation:
 Of the top of my head, this is of course lacking a lot of things, but here are some that came to mind: